 - Create map areas (if defining them as part of the map).

-Once your map is configured, mobile workers can download map areas to Field Maps.
+Once your map is configured for offline use, mobile workers can download map areas in Field Maps.

-To disable downloading a map in Field Maps, uncheck the Enable offline mode check box in the map's item details.
-For details, see Offline options in ArcGIS Online or Offline options in ArcGIS Enterprise.
+To disable downloading a map in Field Maps, uncheck the Enable offline mode check box on the Offline page in the Field Maps web app or in the map's item details.
+For details, see Configure the map to work offline in the Field Maps web app, Offline options in ArcGIS Online, or Offline options in ArcGIS Enterprise.
 The offline mode option is not available if your map doesn't meet the offline requirements.

-Web maps that are downloaded in Field Maps must meet the data requirements for web maps used in Field Maps in addition to having all layers enabled for offline use.
-See Enable the layers and map for offline use in ArcGIS Online or Enable the layers and map for offline use in ArcGIS Enterprise.
+Web maps that are downloaded in Field Maps must meet the data requirements for web maps used in Field Maps in addition to having all items enabled for offline use.
+To learn about the data requirements for taking layers and maps offline, see Enable the layers and map for offline use in ArcGIS Online or Enable the layers and map for offline use in ArcGIS Enterprise.

 Create a basemap to copy directly onto devices (optional)